Curriculum: Master of Science in Medical Laboratory Science Leadership

 Credit: 3

 Advanced principles of molecular diagnostics and disease management provides an extensive look at the theories and applications of molecular diagnostic assay systems to disease management.
-This will include molecular microbiology and human genetic testing in medical laboratory diagnostics.
+This will include molecular microbiology and human genetic testing of complex disease states and disorders in medical laboratory diagnostics.

 3